SpadeMC/Spade/README.md

 Ever wanted to make an adventure map which reacts to events?
 Ever wanted to write code which uses both Minecraft commands and a server plugin?

-If so, Spade may help.
+If so, Spade may help!
-Spade is an approachable programming language which can compile down to both mcfunctions, and Java!
-It makes it much easier to take total and unquestionable command of all parts of your Minecraft world.
+Spade is an approachable programming language which can compile down to both mcfunctions, and Java, making it much easier to take total and unquestionable command of all parts of your Minecraft world.

 ## Features